Greek court acquits 21 over raid on gold mining facilities

 - Some retailers turn to liquidators especially for holidays.
 See what one buyer unpacked.
 WATCH

 The mining facilities, owned by Canada’s Eldorado Gold, have split Halkidiki residents.
-Many welcome the jobs that the mine would bring, while others say it would destroy the environment.
+Many welcome the jobs that the gold and copper mine would bring, while others say it would destroy the environment and pristine forests, harming tourism and other local sources of revenue such as farming, livestock rearing and fishing.

+Protests broke out in the area, with tear gas and firebombs used and residents trading accusations with the company about heavy-handed reactions and the use of violence.

+Friday’s decision was greeted with cheers in the courthouse, which was packed with friends and supporters of the defendants from the Halkidiki villages of Ierissos and Megali Panagia.